Löffelfamilie

 The Löffelfamilie after the German reunification

-After the reunification of Germany, a lot of companies from East Germany closed down.
-One of this companies was the VEB Feinkost Leipzig.
+After the reunification of Germany, many companies from East Germany closed down.
+One of these companies was the VEB Feinkost Leipzig.
 The neon sign was left in its place, and due to the lack of maintenance, it began to deteriorate.
-In 1993, the neon sign was granted monument status and a citizen’s initiative was put into place to preserve the Löffelfamilie.
+In 1993, the neon sign was granted monument status, and a citizen’s initiative was put into place to preserve the Löffelfamilie.

-After a few years, in December of 1999, the organization founded by the people of Leipzig, managed to turn on the Löffelfamilie neon sign once again.
+After a few years, in December of 1999, the organization founded by the people of Leipzig turned on the Löffelfamilie neon sign again.

 The Löffelfamilie is how this neon sign has been known to everyone in Leipzig since it was first lightened up in 1973.
 The non-official name can be translated as the Spoon Family.
 It is the only neon sign from East Germany that we ever saw, still standing in public like this.